“I don’t fit in”

-Have you ever found yourself so preoccupied with not getting it wrong that you end up flustered and making mistakes left right and center – only to confirm that, of course, that’s because you really are incompetent and a fraud… and other people can tell and you’re definitely going to get fired… or fail… or get kicked out…
+Have you ever found yourself so preoccupied with not getting it wrong that you end up flustered and making mistakes left right and centre only to confirm that, of course, that’s because you really are incompetent and fraud and other people can tell and you’re definitely going to get fired or fail or get kicked out…

 If any of this resonates, Schema Therapy could be useful for you.
 Just because we’ve got some of these templates, even if we’ve operated by them for some time, doesn’t mean we’re powerless in choosing which ones we’d like to keep.

 Feel free to contact us if you’d like to find a health professional to help you with feelings of anxiety.